syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 * Bind the Collection to picker

-Picker control allows you to bind the collection of data by setting the [ItemsSource] property from [PickerColumn].
-You can bind the collection of data in both XAML or C#.
+The Picker control allows you to bind data collection by setting the [ItemsSource] property from the [PickerColumn].
+Bind data collection in both XAML and C#.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="6 10 11 12" %}